Macroscopic localization and collective memory in Poisson renewal resetting: Monte Carlo simulations

-We simulate $N$ continuous-time random walkers on $\mathbb{R}$ using an event-driven algorithm.
-Each particle $i$ starts at $x_i(0)=0$ and evolves via renewal waiting times and symmetric jumps: \begin{enumerate} \item Inter-jump times are i.i.d. draws from either (i) an exponential law with mean $\tau_0$, or (ii) a power-law (Pareto-type) law with survival function $\Pr(\tau>t)=(1+t/\tau_0)^{-\beta}$ (scale $\tau_0>0$, tail exponent $\beta>0$). \item Given a jump event at time $t$, the position updates as $x_i(t^+)=x_i(t^-)+\Delta x$, where $\Delta x$ is sampled from a symmetric jump kernel with scale parameter $\ell$.
-We note here that in our simulations we have implemented Gaussian, two-sided exponential, and discrete $\pm 1$ kernels. in the main text we showed results only for two-sided exponential kernel, but we have checked that none of our main results change when using a Gaussian kernel. \end{enumerate} The simulation advances time by always executing the next scheduled event (a particle jump or a reset), selected by minimum time from a priority queue.
-After each jump, a new waiting time is drawn for that particle and its next jump is re-scheduled.
+We simulate $N$ continuous-time random walkers on $\mathbb{R}$ using an event-driven algorithm \cite{gillespie1976general, gillespie1977exact}.
+Each particle $i$ starts at $x_i(0)=0$ and evolves via renewal waiting times and symmetric jumps: \begin{enumerate} \item Inter-jump times are i.i.d.\ draws from either (i) an exponential law with mean $\tau_0$, or (ii) a power-law (Pareto-type) law with survival function $\Pr(\tau>t)=(1+t/\tau_0)^{-\beta}$ (scale $\tau_0>0$, tail exponent $\beta>0$). \item Given a jump event at time $t$, the position updates as $x_i(t^+)=x_i(t^-)+\Delta x$, where $\Delta x$ is sampled from a symmetric jump kernel with scale parameter $\ell$.
+We have implemented Gaussian, two-sided exponential, and discrete $\pm 1$ kernels; all figures use the two-sided exponential kernel, but we have verified that none of the main results change when using a Gaussian kernel. \end{enumerate} The simulation advances time by always executing the next scheduled event (a particle jump or a reset), selected by minimum time from a priority queue.
+After each jump, a new waiting time is drawn for that particle and its next jump is rescheduled.

 Resets occur according to an independent Poisson clock.
 At a reset time $t_r$, one particle is selected by a rule (below) and its position is instantaneously reset to the origin: